What Are the Child Safety Car Seat Laws in Each State?

 • Children younger than 4 must use a car seat.

-• Children 4 through 7 years and less than 57 inches tall should use a booster seat.
+• Children 4 through 7 years and less than 57 inches tall can be in a car seat or booster seat.

 • Adult seat belts are allowed at 8 years old or more than 57 inches tall.